mkww3/mcw3-doc/readme.md

 - **Smart Contract**: Mantle chain, Solidity

 ## Installation
-To run the MAKE CHANG3 project locally, follow these steps:
+To run the MCW3 project locally, follow these steps:

 1. Clone the GitHub repository: [GitHub Repo] (https://github.com/mkww3/mcw3-ui)
 2. Install the necessary dependencies for the frontend and backend.